 • First series of webinars, organised with WSP.

-• First e-discussion, on the Human Right to Water, organised with WaterAid and the UN Special Rapporteur.
+• First e-discussion, on the Human Right to Water, was organised with WaterAid and the UN Special Rapporteur.

 2011